News and Events

 On this page we will be sharing details of our upcoming events, relevant news stories from our Facebook page, reviews of trans related media from our group members and other updates.
 Please check back regularly!

 Or, like us on Facebook if you prefer by Clicking here and clicking like!

-Our next open meeting in Belfast will take place at 8 pm on Tuesday 3 October 2017 in the Board room (first floor) at the LGBT Centre (CQHQ) 23-31 Waring Street (Press number 4 followed by the bell symbol).
+Our next open meeting in Belfast will take place at 8 pm on Tuesday 5 December 2017 at the LGBT Centre (CQHQ) 23-31 Waring Street.
 Meetings for Club members continue every Wednesday at Fiona’s Forum in Belfast.

 Transgender Woman of the Year Adrianne Elson receives her award from Michael Gillies at the September meeting of the Belfast Butterfly Club.